superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 # Learning Semantic Representations for Knowledge Graphs

-Large Language Models (LLMs) are everywhere, achieving impressive results in all sorts of language-related tasks - language understanding, sentiment analysis, text completion, language generation, and so on.
-But in specific domains involving relational data (often stored in Knowledge Graphs), LLMs don't always perform as well.
+Large Language Models (LLMs) are everywhere, achieving impressive results in all sorts of language-related tasks - language understanding, sentiment analysis, text completion, and so on.
+But in some domains, including those involving relational data (often stored in Knowledge Graphs), LLMs don't always perform as well.
 For use cases that require you to capture semantic relationships - like relation extraction and link prediction, specialized approaches that _embed_ relational data can perform much better than LLMs.

 We look at how Knowledge Graph Embedding (KGE) algorithms can improve performance on some tasks that LLMs have difficulty with, explore some example code for training and evaluating a KGE model, and use the KGE model to perform Q&A tasks.
 We also compare KGE and LLM performance on a Q&A task.